ServiceNow System Administrator Certification Guide

 A Launching Pad for Advanced Specializations

-Your potential next steps could include:
+Your next steps might include:

 Key Resources and Tools for CSA Exam Success